-When identifying social audio influencers, it’s more important to understand whether or not these individuals have influence in other channels.
-This is where I would start.
-I would consider four variables that will help measure influence:
+When identifying social audio influencers, it’s more important to understand whether these individuals have influence in other channels.
+This approach will help you to understand better how your content strategy can be supported by these individuals cross-platform.

-- Relevance: Do they have topical authority?
+- Relevance: Do they have social audio topical authority?

 - Resonance: When they publish social audio content, does it create engagement with others?

 These factors should help you narrow down which social audio influencers you may want to collaborate with for a campaign.

 What’s interesting about these social audio influencers is that some aren’t necessarily influential within the Clubhouse app.
 Rather, they’re using other channels of influence to talk about their experiences and inform the general market about the innovation in the social audio space.

 I want to emphasize that Clubhouse influencer marketing is not the Holy Grail.
 It’s one of many channels where brands can leverage third-party voices to help tell brand stories.
 One of the results of successful brand storytelling is to surround sound target audiences with relevant, repetitive, and actionable content.
 Consumers and B2B audiences must engage with branded content 3-5 times before they buy your product or believe your message.